Robert Durst case: Prosecutors fear for witnesses

 Could it have been someone else on the line -- possibly even Berman?

-That theory got a huge boost this week when Chavin testified that Berman told him Durst killed his wife.
+That theory got bolstered this week when Nathan Chavin connected several dots for the prosecution.
+First, testifying that Berman told him Robert Durst killed his wife.
+Then, saying Durst confessed to him in 2014 that he killed Berman to keep her quiet.

-If true, it means Berman may have helped cover up the disappearance of Kathleen Durst.
-And it could mean she was the only witness against Durst -- which would give him a motive to kill.
+"I had to.
+It was her or me," Durst said, according to Chavin, as reported by the Los Angeles Times.
+"I had no choice."

 The defense has called Chavin less than reliable, indicating they may try at trial to call to the stand a New York Times reporter who interviewed Chavin.
 The defense believes Chavin's interview with the Times might conflict with his testimony.